-- Trip Blanks - Trip blanks for PFAS samples shall be prepared by the laboratory prior to the sampling event using PFAS-free water. - Only one PFAS trip blank per chain-of-custody, per cooler is acceptable. - Refer to Table 3 in the SAP for the preservation requirements. - Field Duplicates - Duplicate samples shall be collected by filling a separate container for each analysis immediately following the collection of the primary sample (e.g., PFAS sample, PFAS duplicate sample; VOC sample, VOC duplicate sample). - Duplicate samples shall be collected at a frequency of one duplicate sample per twenty field samples (1:20) with a minimum of one duplicate. - Refer to Table 5 in the SAP for the specific numbers and locations. - Equipment Blanks for all non-dedicated equipment used to collect samples - Equipment blanks shall be prepared using PFAS-free laboratory grade deionized (DI) water provided by the laboratory. - Equipment blanks consist of a sample of PFAS-free laboratory grade deionized (DI) water which has been poured around and through sample collection equipment to evaluate the equipment decontamination procedures and the potential for cross-contamination between sample locations. - One equipment blank per type of non-dedicated equipment shall be collected per sampling event (e.g., water level meter, submersible pump). - Refer to Table 5 in the SAP for the specific numbers and locations.
+- Duplicate samples shall be collected by filling a separate container for each analysis immediately following the collection of the primary sample (e.g., PFAS sample, PFAS duplicate sample; VOC sample, VOC duplicate sample). - Duplicate samples shall be collected at a frequency of one duplicate sample per twenty field samples (1:20) with a minimum of one duplicate. - Refer to Table 5 in the SAP for the specific numbers and locations. - Equipment Blanks for all non-dedicated equipment used to collect samples - Equipment blanks shall be prepared using PFAS-free laboratory grade deionized (DI) water provided by the laboratory. - Equipment blanks consist of a sample of PFAS-free laboratory grade deionized (DI) water which has been poured around and through sample collection equipment to evaluate the equipment decontamination procedures and the potential for cross-contamination between sample locations. - One equipment blank per type of non-dedicated equipment shall be collected per sampling event (e.g., water level meter, submersible pump). - Refer to Table 5 in the SAP for the specific numbers and locations.

+Field Blanks

-- Field Blanks - Collect a field blank from the PFAS-free water provided by the laboratory while in the field by pouring an aliquot of the water into the appropriate PFAS sample container immediately following the collection of the first PFAS sample by each sampler. - At a minimum, field blanks must be collected by each person collecting PFAS samples. - Refer to Table 5 in the SAP for the specific numbers and locations.
+- Collect a field blank from the PFAS-free water provided by the laboratory while in the field by pouring an aliquot of the water into the appropriate PFAS sample container immediately before the collection of the first PFAS sample by each sampler. - At a minimum, field blanks must be collected by each person collecting PFAS samples. - Refer to Table 5 in the SAP for the specific numbers and locations.